zyxist/cantiga/docs/source/usage/creating_projects.rst

 After accepting the invitation, you will see that the *workspace selector* contains a new option, and the user dashboard shows you the direct link to the workspace of the newly created project.
 When you enter the project workspace, the color of the *top bar* changes to blue.
 Take some time to look around.
 The **Manage** section contains the panels available only for the project managers.
 One of the links, **Settings** allows you customizing the behavior of the modules enabled for the project.

+Some of the important settings are:

+* **Area form** - the structure of the area profile can be customized.
+By default, Cantiga offers two basic types of area forms, and you can create your own form, too.
+Information about customizing the area forms can be found in :ref:`customize_requests_areas`.
+* **Area request form** - the structure of the area request can be customized.
+By default, Cantiga offers two basic types of area request forms, and you can create your own form, too.
+Information about customizing the area forms can be found in :ref:`customize_requests_areas`.

 To invite more people to the project, go to **Project members** page.